 Step Two: Right-click inside your layer mask and select “Fill.”
 Choose whichever color you prefer, such as white or black.
 Press OK to see Photoshop fill the area under the mask with that new color.

 Follow the same procedures as the Lightening technique, using darker colors.

 Changing Eye Colour on a Stock Photo

 If you’re using a stock photo, it’s best to search for a high-resolution image.
-Once downloaded and open in Photoshop, the first step is to select the Brush Tool from your toolbar at the top of your screen and set its opacity level (the slider below) to about 50%.
+Once downloaded and opened in Photoshop, the first step is to select the Brush Tool from your toolbar at the top of your screen and set its opacity level (the slider below) to about 50%.
 You can also adjust brush size here as well.